giftnuss/foodsharing/.gitlab/merge_request_templates/Default.md

 - [ ] asked someone for a code review
 - [ ] joined #foodsharing-beta channel at https://slackin.yunity.org
 - [ ] added an entry to CHANGELOG.md (description, merge request link, username(s))
 - [ ] Once your MR has been merged, you are responsible to update the [#foodsharing-beta Slack channel](https://slackin.yunity.org/) about what has been changed here.
-They will test your work in different browsers, roles or other settings
+      Be aware, that also non technical people should understand.
+Do **not** post any Gitlab link, but only the MR number (e.g. !1234).
+      Describe in a few sentences, what should be tested from a user perspective.
+Also mention different settings (e.g. different browsers, roles, ...).